mjc-school/stage0-module3-task1/readme.md

     }

 #### 3) Print sentence.
-Create main method and make console output: "This is my first java program".
+Create main method and make console output: "This is my first Java program".
 Create java program that will write to
 console:
 This is my first Java program